Clubin1/learning/cpp/weekly/weektwo/weaktwo.md

 ## std::any
-an object that holds any type
+an object that holds any type in c++17

 if an object is no throw move constructible and is 16 bytes or less, the std::any object does not have to pay dynamic allocation costs.